The Emperors Court Restaurant, as the name suggests, offers a fine dining experience with most tables overlooking Powai Lake.

-While I was here, Chef Cham Hun decided upon introducing me to an array of Oriental flavours prepared to perfection.
-The 3-course set menu kicked in with a Chicken Hot and Sour soup evincing a precise balance of spicy sourness.
+Chef Cham Hun opted to introduce me to a variety of Oriental flavours cooked to perfection.
+The three-course set meal began with a Chicken Hot and Sour soup that was well balanced in terms of spice and sourness.